voicegain/platform/ANNOUNCE.md

+### Minor release 1.79.0 is scheduled for 2/19/2023 between 6pm and 9pm CST

+This release has several back-end improvements to the core Voicegain Platform:
+* The rate limits use is now logged to the influxDB and can be queried from Grafana.
+You can configure alerts in Grafana so that you can know if you are getting close to the rate limits.
+* The throughput in the offline mode has been further improved.
+Edge deployments have been tested to 1200 hours transcribed per hour for extended periods of time.
+* Cause for the spike in redis use under extreme loads has been identified and removed.
+This will result in better stability due to much lower use of the redis resource.
+* Edge deployments to GCP VPC now require smaller set of permissions to use Google Storage.
+* In Edge deployment, MongoDB indexes are created on startup.
+The set of indexes used has been optimized.
+* Removed `permessage-deflate` support on websocket connections used by real-time transcription.
+This in order to reduce the latency.

 ### Maintenance release 1.78.1 is scheduled for 2/15/2023 between 6pmn and 9pm CST

 This release includes the following for the Transcribe App: